stg7/restdb/README.md

 Then the server can be compiled with
 > scons

-After compilation runs without problems you can run the webserver with
+After compilation runs without problems, you can run the webserver with
 > ./restdb

 ```